oglimmer/java-spring-boot-class/chapter-03/README.md

 You can always add dependencies from the default repository, but my kniffel rule lib is not available there and you need to add my custom repository.

-Now we can use the class `KniffelGame`, which implements Kniffel, into our `GameService`:
+Now we can use the class `KniffelGame`, which implements Kniffel, into our `GameService`.
+If you want to have a look at the source code, you can find it here https://github.com/oglimmer/kniffel-rules-lib/.

 ### Option 2 - implement your own score calculation (optional)